lilwon/lilwon.github.io/_pages/about.md

 ---
-permalink: /about/
+permalink: /
 title: "About Me"
 ---
 Hi!
 I am **Lillian Won**.

-I was born and raised in Sacramento County, CA.
+I was born and raised in Northern California.
+I received my Bachelor of Computer Science from UC Irvine.
-I am currently a database administrator for a company in Folsom.
+I am currently a database analyst for a company in Folsom.

+I love working with Big Data and NoSQL databases.
+On the side, I enjoy studying algorithms and other software development stacks (mostly backend development since that's where the data is!).
+In general, I just really love to learn. (:

-This website is used to showcase some projects and hobbies when I'm not working.
+This website is used to mainly showcase my projects and what I'm learning.
-Some of my hobbies include coding, gaming, papercrafting, cooking, and more!

-Feel free to learn more about me through my blog posts and projects :)
+If you would like to reach out to me, please contact me through LinkedIn.